 - Information about what your business does (you need to check your SIC codes for this part)

-- A statement of capital, which gives details of the shares your company has issued to shareholders
+- The statement of capital, which gives details of the shares your company has issued to shareholders

 - Trading status of company shares